NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 * Clone the repository
 * Update the repository submodules
-* Choose the tag you want to use
+* Checkout the tag you want to deliver
 * Optional: Update the introductory slide with your name
 * Optional: Regenerate the slides
 * Open the lesson slides in your browser!